 [category]

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["category", "key"], "value")
+# Equivalent to writing to ["category", "key"] with "value"

 key = "value"